 Kaan is active in bar and civic organizations.
-He is a member at large for the Delaware State Bar Association’s executive committee, and a past assistant to the president.
-Kaan is also the co-chair of the Delaware State Bar Association’s International Section.
-In addition to his regular practice, he represents pro bono clients, to include serving as an attorney guardian ad litem through the Office of the Child Advocate.
+He served on the Delaware State Bar Association’s executive committee for five years, including as a member-at-large and assistant to the president.
+He also served as chair of the International Law Section for six years.
+In addition to Kaan’s regular practice, he represents pro bono clients, to include serving as an attorney guardian ad litem through the Office of the Child Advocate.

 Kaan began his career as a judicial law clerk for Judge Charles H. Toliver, IV of the Delaware Superior Court, and prior to joining Cozen O’Connor, practiced in the Litigation Department of a northeastern-based law firm.

 Kaan earned his bachelor’s degree from the University of Delaware and his law degree, cum laude, from the Delaware Law School, Widener University, where he was an articles editor for the Widener Law Review.
 Kaan is fluent in Turkish.